SDM-TIB/SDM-RDFizer/README.md

 ## RML-Test Cases
 See the results of the SDM-RDFizer over the RML test-cases at the [RML Implementation Report](http://rml.io/implementation-report/).
 Last test date: 08/06/2020

+## Experimental Evaluations
+See the results of the experimental evaluations of SDM-RDFizer at [SDM-RDFizer-Experiments repository](https://github.com/SDM-TIB/SDM-RDFizer-Experiments)

 ## License
 This work is licensed under Apache 2.0